The cast of Stranger Things are unsurprisingly talented musicians

 Creating the band a year into his newfound fame as Nancy Wheeler’s (Natalia Dyer) adventurous younger brother, their first offering was a cover of Wanted You by Twin Peaks (which, btw, is one of my favourite songs, so no biggie).
 Interestingly, they roped in Cadien James, a member of the aforementioned Twin Peaks, to produce and engineer their debut EP Scout.
 Cool, right?
 That’s one way to do it, I guess.

-Amongst the songs they released during their time together, they covered numerous edgy white boy classics: from Mac Demarco’s My Kind of Woman to PixiesWhere Is My Mind?.
-But, despite going on tour together and being signed to Transgressive (Foals, Hippo Campus, Alvvays), the band decided they wanted to go on and do different things, so naturally announced their split in 2019.
+Amongst the songs they released during their time together, they covered numerous edgy white boy classics: from Mac DeMarco’s My Kind of Woman to PixiesWhere Is My Mind?.
+But, despite going on tour together and being signed to Transgressive (Foals, Hippo Campus, Alvvays), the band decided they wanted to go on and do different things, so they naturally announced their split in 2019, when Finn was only seventeen.

 Although that isn’t quite it for Finn’s music career, as he joined forces with fellow Calpurnia member, drummer Malcolm Craig, to form the indie-pop duo The Aubreys.